SAP/odata-vocabularies/vocabularies/UI.md

 Possible values are

-- Qualified name of an action or function (`foo.bar`)
+- Namespace-qualified name of an action or function (`foo.bar`)
-- Qualified name of an action or function followed by parentheses with the parameter signature to identify a specific overload, like in an [annotation target](https://docs.oasis-open.org/odata/odata-csdl-xml/v4.01/odata-csdl-xml-v4.01.html#sec_Target) (`foo.bar(baz.qux)`)
+- Namespace-qualified name of an action or function followed by parentheses with the parameter signature to identify a specific overload, like in an [annotation target](https://docs.oasis-open.org/odata/odata-csdl-xml/v4.01/odata-csdl-xml-v4.01.html#sec_Target) (`foo.bar(baz.qux)`)
 - Simple name of an action import or function import of the annotated service (`quux`)
-- Qualified name of an entity container, followed by a slash and the simple name of an action import or function import in any referenced schema (`foo.corge/quux`)
+- Namespace-qualified name of an entity container, followed by a slash and the simple name of an action import or function import in any referenced schema (`foo.corge/quux`)